-Parents need to sign their child both in and out of the Early Head Start Program utilizing the tablet/pad to obtain electronic signature.
+Parents need to sign their child both in and out of the Head Start/State Preschool Program utilizing the tablet/pad to obtain electronic signature.
 The person who signs the child in and out must use his/her full legal signature (Community Care Licensing, Title 22, Section 101229.1 (a) (1)).
+Each child must be signed in and a health check must be completed by the teacher prior to the child joining classroom activities.

-Only authorized adults who are 18 years or older and listed on the Emergency Form can pick up children
+Only authorized adults who are 18 years or older and listed on the Emergency Contact Form can pick up children

 Parents must write the names, current addresses and telephone numbers of people who can pick up and drop off their child on the Emergency Contact Form.
-Any changes to the names on the emergency pick up card must be made in person - phone calls will not be accepted.
+Any changes to the names on the Emergency Contact

+Form must be made in person - phone calls will not be accepted.
 Children cannot be picked up by anyone who seems under the influence of drugs or alcohol.
 Make sure an authorized adult with a valid ID is on time to pick up your child every day.

 If you are going to be late in picking up your child, contact your child's teacher immediately and let them know the arrangements you have made for your child to be picked up.
-If your child has not been picked-up from school after the class has ended, staff will contact people listed on the Emergency Form to pick up your child.
-If the parent has not arrived at the end of the child's program hours and no one can be reached from the emergency card, the local police department may be contacted.
+If your child has not been picked-up from school after the class has ended, staff will contact people listed on the Emergency Contact Form to pick up your child.
+If the parent has not arrived at the end of the child's program hours and no one can be reached from the Emergency Contact Form, the local police department may be contacted.
+If a pattern of tardiness has been observed, the Family Service Associate and Teacher will meet with the parents and discuss a plan of support to address late pick-ups.

 Safety at drop off and pick up is extremely important.
 We understand parking is limited and can be challenging.
 You must obey all driving laws.